sirkoik/CurriculumVitae/README.md

+# CurriculumVitae

 # Latest Resume for Alexander Koik-Cestone

-<a href="/Alexander_Koik-Cestone_resume.pdf">Link to Resume / CV</a>
+<a href="/CurriculumVitae/Alexander_Koik-Cestone_resume.pdf">Link to Resume / CV</a>

 # Structure

-This is the current version of my resume / CV.
+This is the <a href="/CurriculumVitae/Alexander_Koik-Cestone_resume.pdf">current version of my resume / CV</a>.
 The overall structure is as follows:
 1. Education (college degree)
 1. Certs with permalinks
 1. Lessons with linked proof of completion (these are not certs but online lessons; proof may be in the form of screenshots)